 Mac OS X – Although Trust.Zone does not offer a VPN client for Mac OS, we did some tests using Tunnelblick.
 Tunnelblick is a free, open source OpenVPN client that you can easily use with Trust.Zone.
 Everything worked well without any problems or issues.

 Note: If you are thinking of using Trust.Zone with Tunnelblick on the Mac OS, be aware that Tunnelblick does not have a kill switch.
 This means your traffic will get sent directly to the internet if the VPN connection drops.
 This is never ideal, but if you are planning to download (torrent) content, it could be disastrous.
 As in enormous fines and possibly jail time disastrous.

 You are taking a huge chance if you use Tunnelblick and Trust.Zone while downloading content on a Mac.
 Please don't do it.

 FAQs on Trust.Zone VPN

 Here are the most common questions we encountered while creating this review.

 In our tests, Trust.Zone VPN was able to unblock US Netflix.
 However, reports indicate that Trust.Zone VPN has trouble streaming content from most other major services.
 If all you are interested in is streaming US Netflix, Trust.Zone should be able to do the job for you.
 However, many streaming services can now block VPN connections from all but the very best VPNs for streaming media.

 If you want to stream from other Netflix libraries or lots of other streaming media services, this is probably not the VPN for you.

-Trust.Zone is pretty fast and can unblock a few of the major streaming media services.
+Trust.Zone turned in pretty good speed test results and can unblock a few of the major streaming media services.
 But it is far from the best streaming VPN.